Billy-Spearman-WCCI/RaceCarExtension/README.md

             * (Safe for all the instances of a class to share) String, Integer, ImmutableHashMap --> These cannot change on the inside and therefore can be shared by all of the objects of a class.
 But it's common for such classes to return new instances containing modified information.
+        * A "mutation" is when your DNA changes.
+        * A good hint that an object is immutable is that all of its fields are `final` (though technically all of its fields also need to be immutable).
+        * Normally, a `void` method doesn't make sense for an immutable object.
     * The data and behavior contained in a Class can be other classes too.
 Normally, this is super-confusing, so don't do it.
 The exception is when a class has a "helper".
         * Another example is when the job of a class is complicated that it needs other classes to solve its problem,